9 Things You Need to Know About Esperanto & Its Creator

 Ludwik Zamehof died in Warsaw on 14 April, 1917.
 History proved his beautiful but idealistic hopes wrong founded.
 Zamenhof had two sons and a daughter Lidia, who was particularly dedicated to promoting the Humanitarian legacy of her father.
 She was an Esperanto teacher and one of the earliest proponents of the Bahá'í Faith (a monotheistic religion dating back to 19th century Persian teacher Bahá'u'lláh and emphasizing the unity of all humankind) in Poland.

 In December 1938 she had to leave the United States, where she was teaching Esperanto, because the extension for her tourist visa was declined (the reason was her allegedly illegal "paid labour" of teaching Esperanto).
 In Poland she continued to teach Esperanto and Bahá'í.
 Soon after the outbreak of WWII she found herself in the Warsaw Ghetto.
 As a Jew and proponent of Esperanto, which Adolf Hitler considered an instrument of international Jewish conspiracy, her fate was doomed.
 Lidia Zamenhof was murdered in Treblinka in 1942.
-Her two brothers also perished in the Holocaust.
+Her two siblings also perished in World War Two.

 9. Esperanto is spoken by 2 million people